drujensen/fib/README.md

  - OS: Ubuntu 20.04
  - Docker Base Image: ubuntu:20.04

+## How to run them

 You can run the tests using Docker: `docker run -it drujensen/fib`

+By default, it will run all languages 5 times.

+This will generate markdown with an average compile time, average run time, and combined total time.

+To only run a subset of the languages, provide a list of extensions and optionally the count

+`docker run -it drujensen/fib ./run.rb cr,kt,pypy,rbjit 5`

 Last benchmark was ran on April 15, 2021